getporter/porter/REVIEWING.md

 🧀💨

-Our CI system watches for tags, and when a tag is pushed, it executes the publish target in the Makefile.
+Our CI system watches for tags, and when a tag is pushed, cuts a release of Porter.
 When you are asked to cut a new release, here is the process:

-1. Figure out the correct version number, we follow [semver](semver.org):
+1. Figure out the correct version number using our [version strategy].
-    * Bump the major segment if there are any breaking changes.
+    * Bump the major segment if there are any breaking changes, and the version is greater than v1.0.0
     * Bump the minor segment if there are new features only.
     * Bump the patch segment if there are bug fixes only.
-    * Bump the build segment (version-prerelease.BUILD) if you only fixed something in the build, but the final binaries are the same.
+    * Bump the pre-release number (version-prerelease.NUMBER) if this is a pre-release, e.g. alpha/beta/rc.
 1. First, ensure that the main CI build has already passed for the [commit that you want to tag][commits], and has published the canary binaries.